General Electric

 GE History

-When the company merged, it had strong financial backing from J.P.
-Morgan bank, leading to success early on for GE.
+- When the company merged, it had strong financial backing from J.P.
+Morgan Bank, leading to early success early on for GE.

-As with many prominent manufacturers before the late 1970s, GE used asbestos in its products and equipment.
+As with many prominent manufacturers before the late 1970s, GE used asbestos in some of its products and equipment.
+GE has faced many lawsuits and resulting costs but has not filed for bankruptcy or set up an asbestos trust fund.

 - Appliance assemblers